A Simplified Proof for the Edge-Density of 4-Planar Graphs: Proof of

 \begin{proposition} For all 1-triangles $f$, we have $\ch_2(f) \ge \frac{1}{9}$. \end{proposition}

 \begin{proof} The initial charge of a 1-triangle $f$ is $\ch(f) = 0$.
 1-triangles do not contribute charge in \si{} and by \cref{pro:step2}, this also holds for \sii.
 The 1-neighbors of $f$ are 1-triangles, 2-triangles or 1-quadrilaterals.
-So $f$ receives either at least $\frac{1}{9}$ charge in \si{} or $\frac{1}{18}$ charge from two 2-triangles each in \sii, which proves the statement. \end{proof}
+So $f$ receives either at least $\frac{1}{9}$ charge in \si{} or $\frac{1}{18}$ charge from two 2-triangles each in \sii, which establishes the claim. \end{proof}

 \begin{proposition} After \siii, all faces except 0-pentagons are satisfied. $0$-faces $f$ with $\vert f \vert \ge 6$ have an excess of at least $\frac{1}{9}\vert f \vert$ after \siii. \end{proposition}